tiredtait/ForthMatrix190/README.md

 M* ( Matrix1 Matrix2 -- OutputMatrix Multiplies two matrixes and drops the address pointer of an output matrix ) InvertMatrix ( Matrix -- calculates the inverse of the matrix in-place ) Determinant ( TargetMatrix -- n computes the determinant of the matrix and puts it on the stack.
 Works with any matrix with n>=2 )
+MatrixColumnSlice { Start End TargetMatrix -- Matrix  returns a matrix consisting of colums Start to End of the Target matrix }
+MatrixRowSlice { Start End TargetMatrix -- Matrix  returns a matrix consisting of rows Start to End of the Target matrix }

 Vector functions:
 ColumnVector ( flag that defines vector as a column )